proophsoftware/event-machine-docs/docs/intro/about.md

 prooph software Event Machine takes away all the boring, time consuming parts of event sourcing to speed up development of event sourced applications and increase the fun.
 It can be used for prototypes as well as full featured applications.

-## Microservices

-Event Machine emphasises a Microservices architecture where individual services are kept relatively small and autonomous.
-When dividing application logic into multiple independent services it is mandatory to have tools in place to orchestrate and manage them.
-On the infrastructure level there are many excellent tools available but this is not enough.
-If you have a business process that involves 3 different services you need a sane way to visualize and control that process as a whole.
-With the built-in message flow analyzer Event Machine is capable of providing such a visualization and monitoring tool.

 ## Origin

 Event Machine was originally designed as a "workshop framework" for CQRS and Event Sourcing and is inspired by the **Dreyfus model**.